CamelBak UV water purifier presented in the text is known as CamelBak All Clear Microbiological UV Water Purifier.

 According to the declaration by the manufacturer, this is the same technology used in hospitals and municipal facilities.
 It is expected to neutralize at least 99.99% of viruses, bacteria, and protozoa.

 Note that you actually do not see the UV light used here.
-The lamp light which you see is only the indication for you to know that the UV process is on.
+The lamp light which you see is only an indication for you to know that the UV process is on.

 How does UV light work?

-This is different from chemical systems which kill microbes.
+This is different from chemical systems that kill microbes.
 Yes, you drink some dead bodies in this case.

-This is different also from filters which remove them physically.
+This is different also from filters that remove them physically.
 Frankly speaking, this sounds like the best option for me.